 This is the nineteenth installment of our Alumni Spotlight series, which features interviews with former IRAP students who have become strong advocates and leaders in their fields of practice.

 Meet Rie Ohta, former member of the IRAP chapter at UCLA School of Law, and current Litigation Fellow at the Promise Institute for Human Rights at UCLA School of Law.

-The views expressed here are entirely his own.
+The views expressed here are entirely her own.

 How did you become involved with IRAP and how did IRAP impact your law school experience?

 I first heard about IRAP during my 1L year, but unfortunately my law school’s chapter was not very active that year.
 In my 2L year, several other students and I re-started the UCLA Law IRAP chapter.
 IRAP was my first opportunity working directly with clients – in another country and with a language barrier no less.
 I was fascinated – and horrified – by how much our clients’ ability to get SIV visas was dictated by which and how many Americans they interacted with while they had worked for the U.S. Government.
 Working with IRAP clients revealed how much chance is involved in getting refugee status, and how successfully applying for protection is virtually impossible without legal representation.
 I saw the same dynamics play out as I moved from IRAP, to UNHCR, to Human Rights Watch, and after law school, to the Los Angeles and Van Nuys Immigration Courts.

 IRAP’s law school chapter members provide aid to our clients and support for our legal, litigation, and policy advocacy initiatives.
 Please describe your experience working on IRAP projects to secure and expand pathways to safety for displaced people.